Eyezy Review 2024: A Good Way to Monitor Your Kids?

 Then, there are a ton of permissions you have to go through on your kid’s phone, which is no surprise considering all parental control apps require this to work properly, but I wasn’t a massive fan of some of Eyezy’s.
 For example, Eyezy asks you to hide the app from your kid’s antivirus.
 While this is just a way to prevent antiviruses from picking up on Eyezy’s keylogger, I think any program asking you to hide it from an antivirus is questionable.

-However, once set up, the app disguises itself on your kid’s device as an app called Software Info, which shows the Android version and when it was last updated when your kid taps on it.
+On the screen on your kid’s phone where you’re required to enter the code, you’ll see a checked “Hide the app icon on phone” box.
+This is because, once set up, the app disguises itself on your kid’s device as an app called Software Info, which shows the Android version and when it was last updated when your kid taps on it.
 But Eyezy has instructions as part of its installation wizard that explain how to remove the app from the home screen.
-Still, even if your kid is tech savvy, they’re unlikely to figure out you’ve installed Eyezy.
+Still, even if your kid is tech savvy, they’re unlikely to figure out you’ve installed Eyezy

-Eyezy also tells you how to remove any traces from your kid’s phone that you’ve installed a new app.
-This includes going back into the browser you used to download Eyezy’s installer (the .apk file) and delete your data.
-Then, it gives you a step-by-step on how to remove the downloader from your child’s phone.
-In other words, you don’t have to tell your kid you’ve Eyezy if you don’t want to — and you can just tell them you borrowed their phone to check a few things out.
+Eyezy also tells you how to remove any signs from your kid’s phone that you’ve installed a new app.
+This includes going back into the browser you used to download Eyezy’s installer (the .apk file) and deleting your data.
+In other words, you don’t have to tell your kid you’ve installed Eyezy if you don’t want to — and you can just tell them you borrowed their phone to check a few things out.

 Overall, installing Eyezy isn’t easy.
 Some features even require you to jailbreak or root your kid’s device, which I wouldn’t recommend any user do.
 If you’re a beginner user, you should check out easier-to-install parental control programs like Qustodio.

-Eyezy App Installation & Setup (Kids Location Tracker App)
+Eyezy App Installation & Setup (GPS Location Tracker App)

 Eyezy’s installation and setup are much easier on Eyezy’s GPS Location Tracker.
 Go onto the Apple or Google Play store on your device and your kid’s device and download the app to both.